dfinity/motoko/design/Units.md

 Imports are no longer allowed anywhere else.

+The `<text>` of the `import` statement is an URL.
+The precise interpretation is implementation dependant (see below in section Compilation).
+It at least support local paths relative to the source file.
+URLs do _not_ include a file ending, such as `.as`, `.dll` or `.wasm`, to allow for different compilation schemes.

 Each import binds the identifiers in its *import pattern*.
 If the pattern is a plain `<id>` then the contents of the imported unit is reified as a module object bound to that id.
 If the pattern is a *destructuring* import pattern then the respective public fields of the unit are bound to the respective label identifiers.

 As a crucial restriction, a unit that has at least one public field must be *static*, see below.